 Candidates from prep schools must also sit papers in Science, Geography and History.
 Where a candidate has studied Latin and/or French in prep school they must also undertake that exam.
 If a candidate has studied Spanish or German in place of French then they may choose to sit an alternative paper in that language.
 Candidates may also choose to sit the Greek paper.

 Candidates from maintained schools may take the full range of papers should they wish but the prime requirements are Maths and English.

 We have reformed the Entrance exam to be more accessible to pupils from different academic backgrounds.
 However the exam remains challenging, with some of the questions designed to be particularly stretching.
-As 2021 will be the first year when candidates sit the new exam, the following specimen papers have been designed as examples of what a typical exam might look like.
+The following specimen papers have been designed as examples of what a typical exam might look like.

 Whilst the exams have changed this year, past papers remain a helpful way of preparing.
 They still give a good indication of the level and difficulty of typical questions.
 Therefore they will help candidates know what to expect.
 A full range of past papers is provided via the links below.

 Parents and teachers preparing candidates for Winchester Entrance who need guidance and support can email the Registrar’s office who may direct their queries to the appropriate Head of Department if needed.

 5th December 2023

 The Sunday Times Parent Power Schools Guide has named Winchester College its Southeast Independent Secondary School of the Year 2024.